postybaloney/textbook/_build/html/_sources/README.md

 # Data 140 Textbook

 This textbook was built with [Jupyter Books](https://jupyterbook.org/en/stable/intro.html).
-This README was written by Shahzar.
+This README was written by Parth.

 ## Structure